 At minimum, the client will request /0/H.Cache.bin!D_---------------------w.
 The Bootstrapper has 3 modes for managing this file:

 B.Cache.Windows.bin and H.Cache.bin) will be created to ensure your content is loaded.
 Otherwise,OpenWF/Content/0/UNMANAGED exists, it is assumed that OpenWF/Content/0/H.Cache.bin!D_---------------------w is correctly in place and no attempts to correct it will be made.
 Otherwise,OpenWF/Content/0/H.Cache.bin!D_---------------------w file that should require no extra content requests except for undoing content replacements.After login, the Bootstrapper will attempt to establish a WebSocket connection with ws://server_host:http_port/custom/ws.
 If the WebSocket upgrade succeeds, the Bootstrapper sends {"auth_game":{"accountId":...,"nonce":...}}.
-With this connection in place, the server can send {"sync_inventory":true} to cause the client to resync from inventory.php or {"tunables":{...}} to send updated tunables.
+With this connection in place, the server can send {"sync_inventory":true} to trigger an inventory request, {"sync_world_state":true} to trigger a worldState request, and {"tunables":{...}} or {"tunables_delta":{...}} to update tunables.

 The command API is a versatile way for developers to interact with the Bootstrapper.
 Commands are available via HTTP, WebSocket, and the scripting API.
 For example, to enable skip_mission_start_timer, one can use HTTP with /skip_mission_start_timer?true, WebSocket with send("skip_mission_start_timer?true") or scripting with owf_command("skip_mission_start_timer?true").

-The following commands are available: logout, save_config, reload_hotkeys, reload_label_replacements, reload_metadata_patches, available_scripts, running_scripts, autostart_scripts, script_log, clear_script_log, stop_script, high_damage_numbers_patch, skip_mission_start_timer, simulacrum_blacklisted, simulacrum_whitelisted, alternative_loading, ee_log_in_console, dont_resolve_labels, fov_override, freecam, lockcam, gamecam, teleport, enable_pause_always_stops_time, disable_pause_always_stops_time, request_bgscript_broadcasts, download_latest_hotfix, check_for_updates
+The following commands are available: logout, save_config, reload_hotkeys, reload_label_replacements, reload_metadata_patches, available_scripts, running_scripts, autostart_scripts, script_log, clear_script_log, stop_script, high_damage_numbers_patch, skip_mission_start_timer, simulacrum_blacklisted, simulacrum_whitelisted, alternative_loading, ee_log_in_console, fov_override, freecam, lockcam, gamecam, teleport, enable_pause_always_stops_time, disable_pause_always_stops_time, request_bgscript_broadcasts, download_latest_hotfix, check_for_updates

 I hope this document was useful.
 If you have any feature requests or bug reports regarding the Bootstrapper, feel free to submit them at https://onlyg.it/OpenWF/Bootstrapper/issues.